Bio

 Twelve Years at Cluen

 Back in New York, I had a project support position at Metis Associates.
-When that ended, I got the job at Cluen Corporation and became the Principal Architect.
+When that ended, I got the job at Cluen Corporation.
 The Encore Platform, a recruitment engine serving some of the largest organizations in the world.
+I’ve spent twelve years building the front end: modular JS framework, full SCSS design system, information architecture across one of the most complex recruiting platforms in the industry.

-I made the case for moving the platform to the browser, then built it: modular JS framework, full SCSS design system, information architecture across one of the most complex recruiting platforms in the industry.
+I made the case for moving the platform to the browser, then built it.
 The platform never stopped running while I rebuilt the layer it ran on.
+FormWork came from watching what happened over those twelve years when the decisions lived in my head instead of in the project.

 The Household